aantti/sb-test-auth/README.md

-This project is based on [Use Supabase Auth with Next.js](https://supabase.com/docs/guides/auth/quickstarts/nextjs) See the original README [here](https://github.com/vercel/next.js/blob/canary/examples/with-supabase/README.md)
+This project is based on [Use Supabase Auth with Next.js](https://supabase.com/docs/guides/auth/quickstarts/nextjs)

-## Clone and run locally
+See the original README [here](https://github.com/vercel/next.js/blob/canary/examples/with-supabase/README.md).

+## How to use

 1. You'll first need a Supabase account & project/database